monozar/Seera_DataQA/README.md

   - Suggested action: each phone number must be distinct

 **QA Sign-off:**
 Sharing the table with stakeholders is not possible due to identical phone numbers for all customers.
-Additionally, there are null values in the email and phone number fields.
+Additionally, there are null values in the email and phone number fields and invalid email addresses.